cepharum/hitchy/docs-source/internals/architecture-basics.md

 5. The **initialisation** stage is used to let every plugin initialise its state.

 6. Eventually a **routing** stage is passed for compiling routing definitions into optimized routing tables.

 Stages 3 to 6 are always processing plugins in order resulting from discovery stage.

 This bootstrap process is finished by _preparing_ application for graceful **shutdown** stage which is going to request every plugin in reverse order for shutting down prior to leaving application process when requested.

 :::tip Additional Information?
-See the [description of plugin integration process](./plugin-integration.md) for more details.
+See the [very detailed description of bootstrap process](./bootstrap.md) for more details.

 Read about [Hitchy's Plugin API](../api/plugins.md) to learn how to write your own plugin.
 :::